NRLParticipation/NRL-Cookbook/docs/marketing-pr/photo-captions.md

 ---

-## High complexity: Visual Accessibility Command Centre
+## High complexity: Visual accessibility command centre

 Use this when managing large image sets, multiple platforms, and accessibility compliance requirements.